scalaris-project/scalaris/README.md

 The `master` branch is stable and will match the latest release.
 Development branches are indicated by the version number and may or may not be stable.
 [Tags](https://github.com/scalaris-project/scalaris/tags) are created
-regularly to indicate new official, stable release versions of Blocknet.
+regularly to indicate new official, stable release versions of Scalaris.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).